Robotmurlock/MATF-NI-Mapper/README.md

 ## Topological data analysis (TDA)

-`Topological data analysis (TDA)` is an approach to the analysis of datasets using techiniques from `topology`.
+`Topological data analysis (TDA)` is an approach to the analysis of datasets using techniques from `topology`.
 It is usually combined with other forms of analysis such as statistical or geometric approaches. [[1]](#1)

-Famous TDa algorithm for visualization of high dimensional data is `Mapper`.
+Famous TDA algorithm for visualization of high dimensional data is `Mapper`.

 ## Mapper - Introduction